ge3224/wp-dx-theme-config/README.md

 ## Inspiration

-Inspired by Anton P.'s article [How to Split Theme.json into Multiple Files with WordPress](https://fullstackdigital.io/blog/split-theme-json-into-multiple-files-with-wordpress) - solving the challenge of managing complex theme configurations.
+Inspired by the article [How to Split Theme.json into Multiple Files with WordPress](https://fullstackdigital.io/blog/split-theme-json-into-multiple-files-with-wordpress).